sami2ahmed/SSH/run_jn_AWS.md

 4. Hit enter and have Anacondas install in the default home/ubuntu location
 5. You should now see a ton of output starting with:
 `Unpacking payload ...`
+5a.
+Finally initialize Anaconda with one final `yes`
 6. Exit the conda >>> by typing `exit()`

 # Launch Jupyter on VM